cranjesh/images-test/TheSoldiersLegacyThorough.md

 Blackwood Manor loomed through the thick mist, a hulking silhouette against the grey.
 The stone façade, slick with damp, seemed to absorb the weak light, its weight of centuries pressing down on the very air.
 The mist muffled all sound save for the soft drip of moisture from the eaves and the distant, mournful cry of a raven.

 Holmes trailed his fingers along the dark, intricately carved wood paneling as we were led inside.
-The air within the manor was heavy, redolent with the scent of damp stone and something indefinably ancient.
+The air within the manor was heavy, rich with the scent of damp stone and something indefinably ancient.
 The solemn butler moved silently ahead, his footsteps swallowed by the thick carpets.
 He paused at the threshold of the dimly lit drawing room.
 The fire in the hearth offered a flickering, unreliable warmth, its light painting the room in shifting shadows that danced across Lady Blackwood’s mourning dress.

 "Thank you for coming, Mr. Holmes," she whispered, her voice barely a breath.